-10 Self-monitoring to Prevent Modem Lock-up
+9 Self-monitoring to Prevent Modem Lockup

-The 9523 RF board can sometimes 'lock-up' when inactive over a long period of time (a day or longer).
-The only way to recover is to power cycle the ISU.
-The A3LA-RG has safeguards put in place with a watchdog timer to keep the 9523 RF board from locking up.
-These were done by having another microcontroller in-line with the serial communications, monitoring the communications and making sure the 9523 responds correctly.
+The 9523 RF board can sometimes 'lock up' when inactive over a long period of time (a day or longer).
+The only way to recover is to power cycle the Iridium subscriber (ISU).
+The A3LA-RM has safeguards put in place with a watchdog timer to keep the 9523 RF board from locking up.
+These were done by having another microcontroller in-line with the serial communications, monitoring the communications, and ensuring the 9523 is responding correctly.
 Each of the safeguards is enabled by default.
 Below is a description of each of the four safeguards.
-These safeguards are also employed on the A3LA-RM and A3LA-XM.
+These safeguards were also employed on the A3LA-MPT and A3LA-XM.

-Check When Not in a Data Call: The microcontroller has a timer that is reset every time a character arrives from the 9523 board.
+- Check When Not in a Data Call: The microcontroller has a timer that is reset every time a character arrives from the 9523 board.
 The timer is set to end every 2 minutes.
-When the timer expires, the microcontroller verifies the 9523 is still responding by sending it an AT command.
+When the timer expires, the microcontroller sends an AT command to the 9523 to verify it is still responding.
 If the 9523 responds, it starts the counter over again.
-If there is no response, it power cycles the 9523.
-This can be enabled or disabled with the ^MPTNC command.

-Check When in a Data Call: The microcontroller has a timer that is reset every time a character arrives from the 9523 board during data calls.
+If there is not response, it power cycles the 9523.
+This can be enabled or disabled with the ^MPTNC command. - Check When in a Data Call: The microcontroller has a timer that is reset every time a character arrives from the 9523 board during data calls.
 The timer is set to end every 4 minutes during data calls.
 When the timer expires, the microcontroller verifies the 9523 is still responding by sending it the +++ sequence.
 If the 9523 responds, it returns to the data connection and starts the counter over again.
 If there is no response, it power cycles the 9523.
-This can be enabled or disabled with the ^MPTDC command.

-Registrations Every 23 Hours: The microcontroller forces manual registration by implementing the command AT+COPS=1 every 23 hours to ensure the 9523 stays registered.
+This can be enabled or disabled with the ^MPTDC command. - Registrations Every 23 Hours: The microcontroller forces manual registration by implementing the command AT+COPS=1 every 23 hours to ensure the 9523 stays registered.
 Registration will not occur during a data/voice call.
-This can be enabled or disabled with the ^MPTFR command.

-Forced Power Cycles Every 24 Hours: The microcontroller forces a power cycle of the 9523 board every 24 hours.
+This can be enabled or disabled with the ^MPTFR command. - Forced Power Cycles Every 24 Hours: The microcontroller forces a power cycle of the 9523 board every 24 hours.
 Power cycle will not happen during a data/voice call.
 This can be enabled or disabled with the ^MPTFP command.

-11 MOUNTING RECOMMENDATIONS
+10 MOUNTING RECOMMENDATIONS

-The A3LA-RG has four features on its bottom surface that can aid in its mounting (see Appendix L: Mechanical Drawing).
+The A3LA-RM has four features on its bottom surface that can aid in its mounting (see Appendix L: Mechanical Drawing).
 These four features are predrilled at a minimum depth of 0.25 inch to accept 6-32 thread type.

-12 TECHNICAL SUPPORT
+11 TECHNICAL SUPPORT